Championship Golf Continues in San Francisco

 Sponsored by the PGA of America

-The PGA Championship in 2020 at San Francisco's Harding Park will be the first major championship to be held at a TPC property and the first PGA Championship to be staged in San Francisco history.
-It runs Aug.
-3-9.
+The PGA Championship in 2020 at San Francisco's Harding Park, the first major championship to be held at a TPC property and the first PGA Championship to be staged in San Francisco history, has come and gone.
+The Championship was won by first-time winner Collin Morikawa, a California native and UC Berkeley grad.

-Thankfully for golf fans and Bay Area locals alike, it also marks a new era of championship golf in the city over the next decade, as the 2028 PGA Championship and 2032 Ryder Cup will follow at the nearby Olympic Club.
+Thankfully for golf fans and Bay Area locals alike, the 2028 PGA Championship and 2032 Ryder Cup will follow at the nearby Olympic Club.

 The PGA Championship 2028